Barrett's oesophagus, Omeprazole dosage and bile reflux: links

 2 of 10 controls had bile, maximum 40 µmol/l whereas 39 of the 45 patients with reflux had bile (aberage 50 µmol/l), and 11 very high bile, above 200 µmol/l.

-The paper does not say who wa on PPIs - but it is almost certain that the reflux patients were indeed so medicated!
+The paper does not say who was on PPIs - but it is almost certain that the reflux patients were indeed so medicated!

 - The implications of bile in the stomach a paper from 1969 (so before PPIs) is interesting reading, though it is not definitive.
-However it concludes There is meantime a practical application of this knowledge.
-Oesophagitis caused by bile, and bile salts appear to be the irritant responsible, is a vicious disease, much more likely to inflict haemorrhage and stricture on that fragile organ than peptic assault.
+Apparently bile in the stomach is more common in patients with low acidity, which might imply that acid is the mechanism that stops the gall bladder releasing acid.
+The paper concludes Oesophagitis caused by bile, and bile salts appear to be the irritant responsible, is a vicious disease, much more likely to inflict haemorrhage and stricture on that fragile organ than peptic assault.
 Patients with gastric atrophy are, with post-operative gastric patients, at much higher risk from such an inflammation than those with normal acid secretion, and their surgical management should therefore be considered more urgently.
 Which is evidence of the damage gastric bile can cause.

 - Experiments and Observations on the Gastric Juice, and the Physiology of Digestion is the original book referred to in the above reference.
 Page 87 refers to gastric bile: with the exceptions that I have mentioned, it (bile) is never found in the gastric cavity in a state of health; it is only in certain morbid conditions that it is found there.